craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 **Egress.** The doors described herein are all exactly the same.
 These doors are made of {an arid wood}, fine once, now rotted and worn with old age.
 Once, they held hinges of some metal, but now there only is a hole in the wood now.
 All of these doors are unmarked, other than their dwarven-esq filigree.

-In the southeast, the corner forms an arch that egresses the [[#2b Entrance Hall]].
-In the southern jutty-stone-bit's western wall, a door leads to the [[#4b Servant's Hall to the King's Common Room]].
-The northwestern door leads to [[]].
-The northeastern door leads to [[]].
-The eastern door leads to [[]].
+In the southeast, the corner forms an arch that egresses the (2b).
+In the southern jutty-stone-bit's western wall, a door leads to the (4b).
+The northwestern door leads to (25).
+The northeastern door leads to (22).
+The eastern door leads to (15).

 **Furniture.** Some 30 stools made stone and wrapped in rotting furs and cloths are pushed to the edges of this chamber.
 In the center of this room, what used to be a nice circular rug is now rotted and ripped to strands.
+Four hand looms sit together in the center of this chamber.

 **Chandelier.** High above, in the ceiling of the floor above, a chandelier sheds down a dim warm light.